simard-landscape-lab/sari-tutorial/readme.md

 # Acknowledgements

 This tutorial was written by Charlie Marshak and supervised closely by [Marc Simard](https://scholar.google.com/citations?user=JQJF1wgAAAAJ&hl=en).

+This tutorial was for the 2019 SARI training [conference](http://sari.umd.edu/meetings/international-regional-science-training) held at Prince of Songkla University, Phuket Campus.
+We are grateful to the conference organizers, in particular [Krishna Vadrevu](https://geog.umd.edu/facultyprofile/vadrevu/krishna), the [SARI program](http://sari.umd.edu/), and the [LCLUC program](https://lcluc.umd.edu/) for which made this tutorial possible.
 We are grateful for the input from and helpful conversations with [Michael Denbina](https://www.researchgate.net/profile/Michael_Denbina), [Tien-Hao Liao](https://scienceandtechnology.jpl.nasa.gov/tien-hao-liao), and Neda Kasraee.
-We are grateful to the conference organizers and the [LCLUC program](https://lcluc.umd.edu/) for which made this tutorial possible.

 We gratefully and humbly acknowledge JAXA for the use of ALOS-2 data to generate a coherence image over Mondah, Gabon generated using ISCE2.
 We are also grateful to the ASF for providing easy access to ALOS-1 radiometrically and terrain corrected tiles over Mondah and Ko Panyi.